Nescafe And Chill

 6. Be thankful

 My favourite coffee chat was with a dear friend of mine from high school who I hadn’t seen in years.
-We ended up chatting for over an hour about my career and my inspirations in life.
-She made notes, was engaging, and had specific questions she wanted to ask.
-After, she said thank you – and meant it.
+We ended up chatting for over an hour about my career and my aspirations in life.
+She was engaging and had specific questions she wanted to ask.
+After, she said thank you, and meant it.
 That sincerity has always stuck with me.